 As the rest of the range, the watch sports a medium-sized body, which is equipped with a bi-directional rotating bezel that, thanks to a couple of scales on the bezel flange and the dial itself, can serve as a slide rule.
 As usual, there is also an extra calculator on the solid case back that makes it easier to convert temperature readings from Celsius to Fahrenheit and back.

-Being only 43 millimeters in diameter, the watch is also not very thick measuring just over 14 millimeters in height and feeling comfortable with almost any type of cuffs save for the tight ones.
+Being only 43 millimeters in diameter, the watch is also not too thick measuring just over 14 millimeters in height and feeling comfortable with almost any type of cuffs save for the tight ones.

-According to the official press release, Breitling plans to limit the timekeeper’s production to mere 500 individually numbered pieces.
-The production number (although relatively low for the Swiss-based watchmaker) will probably not make the watch an instant rarity, but at least it will keep its resale value better, which is important for a watch in steel that is offered at a minimum recommended street price of €7250 for a version with leather strap.
+According to the official press release, Breitling plans to limit the timekeeper’s production to a mere 500 individually numbered pieces.
+The production number (although relatively low for the Swiss-based watchmaker) will probably not make the watch an instant rarity, but at least it will keep its resale value better, which is important for a watch in steel that is offered at a minimum recommended street price of €7250 for a version with a leather strap.